phelluy/trsltx/README.md

 Here are a few tips for improved results:

-* Your initial tex file must compile without any error, of course...
+* Your initial .tex file must compile without any error, of course...
 * You can define fancy LaTeX macros, but only in the preamble, before `\begin{document}`;
-* Give meaningful names to your macros for helping the translator (e.g. don't call a macro that display the energy `\foo`.
+* Give meaningful names to your macros for helping the translator (e.g. don't call a macro that displays the energy `\foo`.
 A better choice is `\energy`!).
 * Don't use alternatives to the following commands: `\cite`, `\label`, `\ref`.
 Otherwise, the labels, refs and citations may be lost in translation;
 * Avoid using `%trsltx-split` in the middle of math formulas, `{...}` groups or `\begin ... \end` environments.